 IOS customers can choose from a variety of orbits, ranging from sun-synchronous to equatorial.
 Our mobile Ocean Launch Platform allows us to select the launch location for optimum performance.
 Circular, elliptical, and custom orbits are available

 An ongoing series of NEPTUNE Test Vehicle launches began in 2014.
 The first in the series of test launches was the successful launch (below) of the CPM-TV, which included a test of a stage-one prototype rocket engine.
-A flight test the NEPTUNE second-second stage rocket engine was carried out with the IOS Neutrino rocket launch in 2018.
+The first flight test the NEPTUNE second-second stage rocket engine was carried out with the IOS Neutrino rocket launch in 2018.

 Launch of NEPTUNE Prototype